 A statute of limitations is a law that determines how long you have to file a lawsuit that differs depending on the type of legal claim, and often varies from state to state.
 Usually, after this window of time terminates, a person has missed the opening needed to file.
 Once the overdue claim is banned by the statute of limitations, there is no opportunity for reviving it.

 Statutes of limitations were introduced in order to circumvent such issues as indeterminable lengths of time for litigation and stagnant claims.
 Statutes of limitations cut-off points in the state of Arkansas in accordance with Ark.
 Code Ann. § 16-56-101 et. seq.:

-Arkansas requires the victim to file the personal injury claim within three years of the date that the injury occurred on.
+Arkansas requires the victim to file the personal injury claim within three years of the date that the injury occurred.
 This window of time includes claims for specific injuries caused by such concerns as car accidents and defective products.

-Suits against negligent medical care providers in Arkansas must be filed within two years of the injury or negligent act or omission occurred.
+Suits against negligent medical care providers in Arkansas must be filed within two years of the injury or negligent act or omission.

 In Arkansas, most wrongful death lawsuits must be filed within three years of the victim's death.

 Except in cases regarding wrongful death, the cut-off point in Arkansas takes place on the minor's 21st birthday.